Religious behaviour: Behaviour in sacred spaces

 "And Jesus went into the temple of God, and cast out all them that sold and bought in the temple, and overthrew the tables of the money-changers, and the seats of them that sold doves."
 (Matthew 21:12) stating that "of all crimes, in effect, by which the greatness of God is insulted, I see almost none more deserving of his chastisements than the profanations of his temples; and they are so much the more criminal, as the dispositions required of us by religion, when assisting there, ought to be more holy."

-Hindu

-There are a number of etiquette rules when attending a temple, including removal of shoes, bowing and bringing an offering.

-Muslim

-There are a number of etiquette rules when attending a mosque, including wearing clean clothes and carrying out ablutions.

-Sikh

-There are a number of etiquette rules for the gurdwara, including wearing clean clothes and using head coverings.

-Judaism

-There are a number of etiquette rules for the synagogue, including seating arrangements and wearing head coverings.
+In Hinduism, behavior in hindu temples includes removal of shoes, bowing and bringing an offering.
+In Islam, etiquette rules when entering a mosque may vary, but they often include wearing clean clothes and carrying out ablutions.
+In Sikhism, behavior in gurdwaras also involves wearing clean clothes and the usage head coverings.
+Finally, in Judaism, there are many rules for worship in the synagogue, including seating arrangements and wearing head coverings.